djm89uk/djm89uk.github.io/picogym_gs.md

                 = 2147482896
 ~~~

-We can netcat to the challenge server and purchase 2386095 "Definitely not the flag Flag"s and proceed to purchase the "1337 Flag" that holds: picoCTF{m0n3y_bag5_65d67a74}.
+We can netcat to the challenge server and purchase 2386095 Definitely not the flag Flags and proceed to purchase the 1337 Flag that holds: picoCTF{m0n3y_bag5_65d67a74}.

 </details>

 ### Answer

 <details>
 <summary markdown="span">Flag</summary>